Vision

 Janet Sowers served as the Nature Center director at BTC from 1987 to 2005 and has wonderful memories of leading nature hikes, teaching crafts, guiding the Tuolumne Rangers, and living in the incredible natural environment of camp.
 She is a professional geologist and discovered BTC when her husband, Jerry Horn, was hired as Camp Manager.
 They and their two daughters and granddaughter now live in Benicia.

-Emeritus Members: Tim Hassler, Christine Chilcott, Craig Fendel, Dave Newell, Janine Newell, Christine Ahlstrand, Michael McEneany, Jennifer Booth Johnson, Richard Sheng, Barry Fike and Richard Thomason.
+Emeritus Members: Tim Hassler, Christine Chilcott, Craig Fendel, Dave Newell, Janine Newell, Christine Ahlstrand, Michael McEneany, Jennifer Booth Johnson, Richard Sheng, Barry Fike, Richard Thomason, Phillip Coffin and Janine Kraus.

 Staff